hikeventures/hikeventures.github.io/_posts/2015-05-17-best-solo-person-backpacking-tent.markdown

 On our packrafting trip in Scotland we had a MSR Hubba Hubba NX with us which is also a great 3-season tent, offers space for 2 and costs less than the Hilleberg tents.

 ## Final word
 My personal preference goes towards the Hilleberg Unna as my favourite solo backpacking tent as it is self standing, offers inside more space than the Hilleberg Soulo and can also be pitched on difficult terrain.
 The Hilleberg Unna can also be used as a winter tent.
-The Hilleberg Unna is somewhat more heavy than the MSR Hubba Hubba NX or the Hilleberg Enan / Niak but you get a tent which works in every condition and is more durable which is especially important if you are planning to hike in remote areas for a longer period.
+The Hilleberg Unna has more weight than the MSR Hubba NX or the Hilleberg Enan / Niak but you get a tent which works in every condition and is more durable which is especially important if you are planning to hike in remote areas for a longer period.
 I also want to mention that weight is not the most important factor for me.
 I rather prefer durability and comfort on a low weight.

 Finally, if you are into sea kayaking a self-standing durable tent against strong winds is probably a better option than an ultralight tent.
 If you are still not sure if you should consider the Hilleberg Soulo or the Hilleberg Unna then you should also consider your height.
 I am 180 cm tall and the Soulo was just too short for me.
 My foot / head touched the tent walls of the Soulo which means that my sleeping bag would get wet during the night (wet down does not insulate).
 There is also the Hilleberg Inner Mesh available for the Hilleberg Unna which I would buy additionally to modify the Hilleberg Unna to a summer tent with better air ventilation.